Access4all/adg/pages/examples/headings/good-example/README.md

 # General good headings example

+**Structuring content with headings is always a good thing: no published book containing structured text could ever live without it.
+Headings allow to skim through the book, and the table of contents (TOC) of a book is based on them.
+On websites, headings work the exact same way as they do on print documents.**

 Headings are marked up in HTML using `<h1>` to `<h6>`.
 You knew that, didn't you?

 The following example contains a very basic headings outline.
 It may look familiar to you from "normal" print documents (like PDF) and books.